 Fault is not an all-or-nothing concept in Indiana.
 Even if you are partly to blame for an accident, you are still eligible for compensation.
-Liability laws vary among the states, and Indiana follows a modified comparative negligence system with a 51 percent rule.
-Under this system, victims can recover if it is determined that their fault does not reach 51 percent.
-As long as the injured party was 50 percent or less at fault, he or she may still receive damages.
+Liability laws vary among the states, and Indiana follows a modified comparative negligence system with a “51% rule”.
+Under this system, victims can recover if it is determined that their fault is less than 51%.
+As long as the injured party was 50% or less at fault, he or she may still receive damages.

 Damages awarded in a civil case are intended to restore the victim as much as possible physically, emotionally, mentally and financially to the state they were in prior to the accident.
 While financial compensation cannot bring back a livelihood or resurrect a lost loved one, it can assist with day-to-day living, re-establish some peace of mind and make defendants accountable for their actions.
 Damages may include:

 - Lost wages for income missed while out of work

 - Lost earning potential for decreased earning capacity in the future

 - Medical expenses for hospitalization, ongoing treatment, rehabilitation, and any expected future medical costs